-Sarah Hull (Occupational Therapist) works 2 days each week in Benton Dene School.
-Her role is to help children maintain and achieve their optimum level of independence so that they can participate to their full potential throughout school.
+An identified Occupational Therapist works 2 days each week in Benton Dene School.
+Their role is to help children maintain and achieve their optimum level of independence so that they can participate to their full potential throughout school.
 Other members of the North Tyneside Children’s Occupational Therapy Team also work into the school.

 The OT's work closely with school staff to:

 - Assess and identify children’s occupational therapy needs in the following areas;

 - Functional life skills such as dressing, toileting and feeding